nix-community/home-manager/README.md

 For a more systematic overview of Home Manager and its available options, please see the [Home Manager manual][manual].

+If you would like to contribute to Home Manager then please have a look at the [contributing][] chapter of the manual.

 Words of warning
 ----------------